TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-tools-sdks.md

 # Azure Stack Software Development Kit (SDK) and Development Tools

-Azure Stack provides code samples in a Software Development Kit (SDK) for common languages so that you can build solutions that work with the Azure Stack resource providers using version profiles.
-In the SDK, You can find code samples to help you integrate your solution with your preferred language with Azure Stack by using profiles.
+The Azure Stack Software Development Kit (SDK) provides code samples for common languages so that you can build solutions that work with Azure Stack resource providers.
+In the SDK, you can find code samples to help you integrate your solution with your preferred language with Azure Stack by using profiles.

-You can also use Visual Studio and [Azure DevOps Services](https://docs.microsoft.com/azure/devops/user-guide/what-happened-vsts?view=vsts) to develop and deploy Azure Resource Manager templates to Azure Stack.
+You can also use Visual Studio or [Azure DevOps Services](https://docs.microsoft.com/azure/devops/user-guide/what-happened-vsts?view=vsts) to develop Azure Resource Manager templates and deploy them to Azure Stack.

 **Note**: If you are a looking for the Azure Stack Development Kit (ASDK), the single-node version of Azure Stack for evaluating Azure Stack and developing solutions for Azure Stack, please refer to the [ASDK documentation](https://docs.microsoft.com/azure/azure-stack/asdk/).